-Course Materials, the Web, and Blackboard
+Course Materials, the Web, Piazza, and Blackboard

 All lecture notes will be posted on the course's home webpage (whose URL is above), which does not require special privileges to access.
 The only thing for which I use Blackboard is for posting of grades, which will be posted in the grade center there.
-For the purpose of discussions and course-related questions, the class has a Google group with the following properties:
+This term we will be using Piazza for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates and me.
+Rather than emailing questions to me, you are to post your questions on Piazza.
+If you have any problems or need feedback for the developers, email team@piazza.com.